elfsternberg/The-Backbone-Store/README.md

 tools, and building the documentation from source requires Xelatex be installed as well.

+The command 'make serve' probably only works under a fairly modern Linux, as it's dependent upon the kernel's inotify facility.

 ## Branches

 There are two major development branches for The Backbone Store.